Python-SIP/sip/doc/using.rst

 --------------

-SIP wraps C/C++ enums using a dedicated Python type and implements behaviour that mimics the C/C++ behaviour regqrding the visibility of the enum's members.
+SIP wraps C/C++ enums using a dedicated Python type and implements behaviour that mimics the C/C++ behaviour regarding the visibility of the enum's members.
 In other words, an enum's members have the same visibility as the enum itself.
 For example::